 4. I always recommend growing salad onions in preference to bulbing onions, although if you have the space, grow both.
 Salad onions are very prolific, you can pick them all year round, they are super healthy and you can use them fresh or in most recipes that need onions.
 They are also less prone to disease.
 Pick the right variety and if you sow too many, you can leave them to bulb up in summer too

 5. Spinach is a classic in spring, healthy, prolific, tasty and very high value.
-Less prone to slugs and snails than lettuce too.
+Less prone to slugs and snails than lettuce too, don’t bother with it in summer though as it goes to seed very quickly

-6. Lettuce, all the advantages of spinach, but a little bit more likely to be eaten than spinach
+6. Lettuce, all the advantages of spinach, but a little bit more likely to be eaten by slugs/snails than spinach

 7. Herbs of course, healthy, tasty, expensive fresh and you don’t need mush space